-

 Postcapitalist.Design

 It was a brisk late February when I got the news: I was offered a PhD fellowship at Amsterdam School for Cultural Analysis, chosen among hundreds of candidates, and together with two dear friends.
 It was a truly life-changing moment that allowed me to stay in Amsterdam, put down roots and grow a community.
-It Read more
+It gave me the economic security that enabled me to give myself to political organising —often at the expense of the academic work.
+Eight years, four homes, three lovers, two burnouts and one pandemic later, this journey is finally coming to an end.
+On Tuesday 4th… Read more

 -